Great Neck station: Pocket track

-Track 2 extends approximately one-train length beyond the station before merging with Track 1.
-As part of the LIRR's East Side Access extension project to Grand Central Terminal, the MTA is extending Track 2 an additional 1,200 ft east, making it long enough to store two trainsets.
-This will allow the LIRR to increase the number of peak-hour trips between Great Neck and Penn Station/Grand Central.
+As a "readiness project" for the LIRR's East Side Access extension project to Grand Central Terminal, the MTA extended Track 2 an additional 1,200 ft east, making it long enough to store two trainsets.
+This would allow the LIRR to increase the number of peak-hour trips between Great Neck and Penn Station/Grand Central Madison.
 It also included replacement of the original Colonial Road Bridge, built in 1897, which passes over the area of the expanded pocket track, with a new bridge with wider lanes and built to reduce noise.
 Also included in the project are drainage improvements to the right of way to alleviate flooding on the tracks during storms.
 In 2010, several homeowners in the area opposed the project, arguing that construction would harm their quality of life.
 Representatives from the MTA stated that the expanded pocket track would not be used for overnight train storage or maintenance.

 The project was initially scheduled for completion in December 2015.
 Because of delays, the new bridge was installed in April 2016, and the construction of the pocket track was scheduled for completion in December 2018 at a total cost of $45.2 million.
-However, the completion date was again pushed back several times; as of November 2021, a tentative completion date of August 2022 was annnounced, though construction is still underway as of November 2022 and is now expected to be complete by the end of the month.
+However, the completion date was again pushed back several times; as of November 2021, a tentative completion date of August 2022 was announced.
+Following another delay, construction of the extended pocket track would ultimately be completed in December 2022.